ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Standard headers.md

 1. **beagle-platform:** header used to indicate to the backend that this request came from the Web.
 This way, the value is sent is always **WEB**.
 2. **beagle-hash**: header used to make [**Beagle's cache protocol** ](/docs/resource/cache/)work properly.

-By pattern, these headers are always sent, however it can be disabled by the `useBeagleHeaders` parameter on the config.
+By default, these headers are always sent, however they can be disabled by the `useBeagleHeaders` parameter in the config.

 See below the examples on how to disable the headers request on the Angular and React's configs.